oidoid/nature-elsewhere/readme.md

 ### Implicit Coupling

-Some files are implicitly coupled using tags which can be grepped:
+Some files are implicitly coupled using bracketed tags which can be grepped:

 - [version] - Implicitly tied to package.json.
 - [palette] - Implicitly tied to palette.